tobiasegelund/crawler/README.md

 A CLI program to download image, video or audio files from a website url.
 The program offers the option to crawl deeper within the domain, but only of the specified domain.
-Furhermore, the program offers the option to render the website in order to capture javascript related content, but it does increase the speed of scraping.
+Furhermore, the program offers the option to render the website in order to capture javascript related content with the expense of increase in the crawling speed.

 Currently, the program is a beta version and cannot capture all possible scenerios.